 • Facilitate meetings, ongoing conference calls, and other activities to uphold and strengthen the statewide network of coordinators.

-• Works with the Executive Director and Governor’s Office to develop activities to increase awareness, engagement, and support of the Louisiana Child and Youth Trafficking Collaborative Accessibility Initiative.
+• Works with the LCYTC team and Governor’s Office to develop activities to increase awareness, engagement, and support of the Louisiana Child and Youth Trafficking Collaborative Accessibility Initiative.

 • Provides support and guidance to CACs and partner agencies for implementation of screening and training protocols, with an emphasis on identifying victims from underserved and under identified communities.

-• Conduct ongoing check-ins and travel to complete site visits with each regional Care Coordinator.
+• Conduct ongoing check-ins and travel to complete site visits with each regional Care Coordinator across the state.

 • Oversee LACAC’s centralized intake for referrals of care coordination and disseminate them across the state to the appropriate region.